 The Tombstone Cast Part 2 of the 1993 Tombstone movie continues with the smaller roles and the background people in the film.
-Even though the major stars get all the glory, when you stay on for the final credits, the film couldn't be made without these people.
+Even though the major stars get all the glory, when you stay on for the final credits, the film couldn’t be made without these people.
 They really do deserve credit for the parts they play.
+Take a look at all their roles, and their important behind the scenes activities.
+Plus a look at those job titles that are kind of mysterious!
+What do they do??

 John Corbett – Played Barnes.
 Born May 9, 1961 in Wheeling WV.
 After high school, by 1980, he moved to California.
 He got a factory job, but was injured there.
 Then he enrolled in the hairdressing program at Cerritos College in Norfolk CA. But took evening classes in acting.
 In 1988 he had his first role on the TV show “The Wonder Years.”
 He sings country music.
 He lives on a ranch with actress Bo Derek.